 A person requesting transfer or renewing a request shall make such request by April 15 prior to the school year for which the transfer is desired.

-Requests should be renewed each year to ensure active and current intent.

 Requests for transfer will not be considered during the school year unless approved by both site administrators and the Superintendent.